 Sociologists have typically understood disenchantment as eroding the authority of religion, but the process has also robbed their own discipline of much of its former authority.
 Cultural sociologists, postmodern sociologists, and quite a few researchers within the discipline's quantitative mainstream have all abandoned the scientific quest for non-cultural social mechanisms that reveal the 'real' meaning of social phenomena.
-Ambitions of disenchanting their discipline can as such be found among both humanities-minded (cultural and postmodern) and science-minded (statistics-and-data-driven) sociologists, informed by a shared understanding that "the world's processes (...) simply 'are' and 'happen' but no longer signify anything," as Weber has succinctly defined disenchantment (1978 [1921/22], 506).
+Ambitions of disenchanting their discipline can as such be found among both humanities-minded (cultural and postmodern) and science-minded (statistics-and-data-driven) sociologists, informed by a shared understanding that 'the world's processes [...] simply "are" and "happen" but no longer signify anything,' as Weber has succinctly defined disenchantment (1978 [1921/22], 506).
 To the extent that their contrasting disenchantment strategies have driven the two groups further apart, disenchantment has deepened the gap that sociology once promised to bridge: the one between the humanities and the sciences (Lepenies 1988).

-Maintaining that no such thing as disenchantment has occurred in the real world, critics have portrayed Weber's theory as not much more than a modern myth, "the myth-of-the-end-of-myth" (Josephson-Storm 2017, 19).
-In making this argument they invoke the persistence of esotericism, a tradition that has been present in the West since the Renaissance, that dismisses the disconnection of religion and science, and that as such "came into being as an attempt to repair the rupture between religion and science" (idem, 15).
-Pointing out esotericism's persistent appeal in the West, not least in intellectual circles, it is then pointed out that "we have never been disenchanted" and that "the tale of disenchantment - of magic's exit from the henceforth law-governed world - (...) is wrong" (idem, 3).
+Yet, critics have portrayed Weber's theory about disenchantment as not much more than a modern myth, 'the myth-of-the-end-of-myth' (Josephson-Storm 2017, 19).
+In making this argument they invoke the persistence of esotericism, a tradition that has been present in the West since the Renaissance, that dismisses the disconnection of religion and science, and that as such 'came into being as an attempt to repair the rupture between religion and science' (idem, 15).
+Pointing out esotericism's persistent appeal in the West, not least in intellectual circles, it is then concluded that 'we have never been disenchanted' and that 'the tale of disenchantment - of magic's exit from the henceforth law-governed world - [...] is wrong' (idem, 3; see also Asprem 2014).

-Today's widespread notions of 'spirituality', pitted against 'religion' to inform selfidentifications as 'spiritual but not religious' (Tromp, Pless and Houtman 2020), do indeed convincingly corroborate the persistent appeal of esotericism.
-Such spirituality emerged in the context of the counterculture of the 1960s and 1970s and has since then come to increasingly permeate the western cultural mainstream.
-It dismisses religious faith and scientific reason alike to embrace personal experience as an alternative epistemology and it understands the sacred as a spirit or life force immanently present in the world (Hanegraaff 1996).
-Such esotericism was already massively present in Germany in Weber's days, not least in his own intellectual circles, which led him to dismiss it in the crassest of terms as "weakness" (Weber 1948 [1919], 149), "humbug," and "self-deception" (idem, 154-155, see Houtman and Aupers 2010, 1-3).
-Irrespective of whether such esotericism is understood as either an alternative type of religion (e.g., Heelas and Woodhead 2005, Houtman and Mascini 2002) or as basically neither religion nor science, however, its expansion since Weber's days contradicts his theory of disenchantment.
+Under the banner of 'spirituality' esotericism has indeed increasingly permeated the western cultural mainstream in the past half-decade (Hanegraaff 1996; Heelas and Woodhead 2005; Houtman and Mascini 2002; Tromp, Pless and Houtman 2020).
+It dismisses religious faith and scientific reason alike, embraces personal experience as an alternative epistemology, and understands the sacred as a spirit or life force immanently present in the world (Hanegraaff 1996).
+Such esotericism was already massively present in Germany in Weber's days, not least in his own intellectual circles, which led him to dismiss it in the crassest of terms as 'weakness' (Weber 1948 [1919], 149), 'humbug,' and 'self-deception' (idem, 154-155; also see Houtman and Aupers 2010, 1-3).